TheFlomax/ShokoAutoTorrent/README.en.md

 ## Configuration
 - Variables in `.env` (SHOKO_URL, SHOKO_API_KEY, QBIT_URL, QBIT_USERNAME, QBIT_PASSWORD, SAVE_ROOT, DRY_RUN, SCHEDULE_INTERVAL_HOURS)
+- If your qBittorrent uses an invalid HTTPS cert, set `qbittorrent.verify_cert: false` and/or `qbittorrent.prefer_http: true` in config.yaml.
 - A default config is bundled in the image and reads environment variables.
 - Named volume `config` (mounted at `/app/config`) persists your configuration.
 - Seed the volume once with the default config: